Are Investors Undervaluing These Medical Stocks Right Now?

 Here at Zacks, we focus on our proven ranking system, which places an emphasis on earnings estimates and estimate revisions, to find winning stocks.
 But we also understand that investors develop their own strategies, so we are constantly looking at the latest trends in value, growth, and momentum to find strong companies for our readers.

-Laboratory Corp. of America (LH) is a stock many investors are watching right now.
-LH is currently sporting a Zacks Rank of #2 (Buy), as well as a Value grade of A. The stock is trading with a P/E ratio of 16.71, which compares to its industry's average of 19.14.
-Over the past 52 weeks, LH's Forward P/E has been as high as 16.71 and as low as 10.62, with a median of 13.73.
+One company value investors might notice is AmerisourceBergen (ABC).
+ABC is currently holding a Zacks Rank of #2 (Buy) and a Value grade of A. The stock has a Forward P/E ratio of 11.35.
+This compares to its industry's average Forward P/E of 18.73.
+ABC's Forward P/E has been as high as 13.43 and as low as 10.53, with a median of 11.76, all within the past year.

-We should also highlight that LH has a P/B ratio of 2.71.
-The P/B ratio is used to compare a stock's market value with its book value, which is defined as total assets minus total liabilities.
-This stock's P/B looks solid versus its industry's average P/B of 6.06.
-Over the past 12 months, LH's P/B has been as high as 2.94 and as low as 2.12, with a median of 2.58.
+Finally, investors should note that ABC has a P/CF ratio of 12.65.
+This data point considers a firm's operating cash flow and is frequently used to find companies that are undervalued when considering their solid cash outlook.
+This stock's P/CF looks attractive against its industry's average P/CF of 49.66.
+Within the past 12 months, ABC's P/CF has been as high as 13.16 and as low as -8.74, with a median of -7.39.

-Value investors also use the P/S ratio.
-The P/S ratio is is calculated as price divided by sales.
-This is a popular metric because sales are harder to manipulate on an income statement, so they are often considered a better performance indicator.
-LH has a P/S ratio of 1.72.
-This compares to its industry's average P/S of 2.06.

-Investors could also keep in mind McKesson (MCK), an Medical - Dental Supplies stock with a Zacks Rank of # 2 (Buy) and Value grade of A.
+Another great Medical - Dental Supplies stock you could consider is McKesson (MCK), which is a # 2 (Buy) stock with a Value Score of A.

-Shares of McKesson currently holds a Forward P/E ratio of 10.19, and its PEG ratio is 1.14.
-In comparison, its industry sports average P/E and PEG ratios of 19.14 and 1.81.
+McKesson is currently trading with a Forward P/E ratio of 10.25 while its PEG ratio sits at 1.13.
+Both of the company's metrics compare favorably to its industry's average P/E of 18.73 and average PEG ratio of 1.77.

 Click to get this free report